TymArsenii/DigitalSandClock/README.md

 - Set timer with buttons
 - Beeping sound when timer ends
 - (TODO) Set timer from app
-- (TODO) receive notification when timer ends
+- (TODO) Receive notification when timer ends